Faiz-Ahmed08/postman_GitHubActions_Faizzy/README.md

 This is sample Postman Code with execution via GitHub Actions !!!!

-Step 1 : Go through the API Defindation at https://detectlanguage.com/
+Step 1 : Go through the API Definition at https://detectlanguage.com/

 Step 2 : Downloaded and Installed POSTMAN Tool on my machine.